-The stakes are high because any change to the rent stabilization ordinance would establish new regulations for the 7,700 households in rental apartments in Beverly Hills.
+The stakes are high for residents because any change to the rent stabilization ordinance will mean new regulations for the 7,700 households that rent rent-controlled apartments in Beverly Hills.
+Notably that does not include single-family homes, individually-owned condominiums, or accessory dwellings on a single-family lot.

 Contact City Council